Anhydrouss/LogisticRegression-CreditDefault/README.md

 ## Risk Assessment and Thresholds:

-A. Logistic Regression Model:
+* Logistic Regression Model:
 The logistic regression model will incorporate relevant predictors of credit risk, including disconnection history, hardship history, payment delinquency history, and other credit bureau data.
 The model will generate a probability score between 0 and 1, representing the likelihood of a customer defaulting.

-B. Risk Tolerance Thresholds:
+* Risk Tolerance Thresholds:
   i.
 Low-risk customers: Probability score between 0 and 0.1 ii.
 Medium-risk customers: Probability score between 0.1 and 0.25 iii.
 High-risk customers: Probability score above 0.25

-C. Acceptance Criteria:
+* Acceptance Criteria:
   i.
 The company aims to maintain an annual bad debt write-off within a tolerance of 3-5%. ii.
 To achieve this, we will set acceptance criteria based on the logistic regression model's results and the risk tolerance thresholds: